bucaps/marss-riscv/README.md

 ## MARSS-RISCV: Micro-Architectural System Simulator for RISC-V

-MARSS-RISCV (Micro-ARchitectural System Simulator - RISCV) is an **open-source, cycle-accurate single-core full-system (Linux) micro-architectural simulator** for the [RISC-V](https://riscv.org/specifications/) ISA built on top of [TinyEMU emulator](https://bellard.org/tinyemu) developed by Fabrice Bellard and utilizes the configuration code, RISC-V CPU state, physical memory, MMU, and all the devices emulated by TinyEMU.
+MARSS-RISCV (Micro-ARchitectural System Simulator - RISCV) is an **open-source, cycle-level single-core full-system (Linux) micro-architectural simulator** for the [RISC-V](https://riscv.org/specifications/) ISA built on top of [TinyEMU emulator](https://bellard.org/tinyemu) developed by Fabrice Bellard and utilizes the configuration code, RISC-V CPU state, physical memory, MMU, and all the devices emulated by TinyEMU.

-It consists of detailed cycle-accurate models of a generic RISC-V In-order and Out-of-order processor with a branch prediction unit, TLBs, cache-hierarchy, and a simplistic DRAM model.
+It consists of detailed cycle-level models of a generic RISC-V In-order and Out-of-order processor with a branch prediction unit, TLBs, cache-hierarchy, and a simplistic DRAM model.
 It comes integrated with [DRAMSim3](https://github.com/umd-memsys/DRAMSim3) and [Ramulator](https://github.com/CMU-SAFARI/ramulator), which are cycle-accurate DRAM simulators.
-It can simulate the entire RISC-V software stack (from the bootloader and kernel to the user level applications, including system calls) cycle-by-cycle along with the real-time I/O without any modifications and provides simulation statistics for all the RISC-V CPU privilege modes (user, supervisor, hyper-visor and machine).
-Hence, it makes MARSS-RISCV, a full system simulation framework that simulates an entire RISC-V system-on-a-chip (SoC) comprising cycle-accurate models of CPU, DRAM, network, and peripheral devices.
+It can simulate the entire RISC-V software stack (from the bootloader and kernel to the user level applications, including system calls) cycle-by-cycle along with the real-time I/O without any modifications and provides simulation statistics for all the RISC-V CPU privilege modes (user, supervisor, and machine).
+Hence, it makes MARSS-RISCV, a full system simulation framework that simulates an entire RISC-V system-on-a-chip (SoC) cycle-by-cycle.

 It is currently being developed and maintained by [CAPS](https://github.com/bucaps/) (Computer Architecture and Power-Aware Systems Research Group) at the State University of New York at Binghamton.
 Our simulator is currently in alpha status as we are validating the cycle accuracy using various development boards.
 The figure below shows a high-level overview of the MARSS-RISCV simulation framework.